-Where the Centre withdrawal is due to occurrences of malpractice or maladministration, or any connected occurrence, it will as part of its regulatory obligations inform other awarding organisations of this.
-As part of its regulatory obligations, CMI will inform the relevant regulator(s) of the Centre withdrawal.
+Where the Centre withdrawal is due to occurrences of malpractice or maladministration, or any connected occurrence, it will as part of its regulatory obligations inform other Awarding Organisations of this.
+As part of its regulatory obligations, CMI will inform the relevant Regulator(s) of the Centre's withdrawal.

 All outstanding invoices will be collected by CMI before the Centre is closed.
 Marking fees (if applicable) will be charged up to the final date specified in the notice letter.
+The CMI Centre cannot be closed until all remaining learners have been transferred or withdrawn by the original CMI Centre.